hockeygeekgirl/AnalyzeImage/Custom Vision Service/readme.md

 # 4. Improve your classifier
 What happens if you upload a panda bear to the Bears model?
 What happens if you upload a picture with a lot of houses or a lake to the fire model?
 Did you try testing the chicken wings picture on the Poutine model?
 It incorrectly identifies the chicken wings as Poutine

 Your model will **only** recognize the tags and images you train.
 The quality of your trained model depends on the amount of images, the quality of images, and the variety of labels you provide.
-For mroe ifnormation check out the article [How to improve your classifier](https://docs.microsoft.com/en-us/azure/cognitive-services/Custom-Vision-Service/getting-started-improving-your-classifier)
+For more information check out the article [How to improve your classifier](https://docs.microsoft.com/en-us/azure/cognitive-services/Custom-Vision-Service/getting-started-improving-your-classifier)

 Try adding additional images to improve your model.
 If you are using the PoutineNoPoutine images try adding the WingsAreNotPoutineTrainingImages adn tagging them as **negative** retrain the model and see if results improve for the chieckn wings picture in the *TestImages* folder

 # 5. Use the trained model from your code
-The file *MakePrediction.py* is a Python program which shows you how to call a trained model from your code.
-It does not matter whether you trained the model using the web site or programmatically.
+The file *MakePrediction.py* is a Python program which shows you how to call a trained model from your code using the images in *ElephantGiraffeTestImages.zip*.

-The file *ClassifyImages.py* is a Python program which creates a Custom Vision Service Project, uploads and tags images, and trains a model.
+The file *ClassifyImages.py* is a Python program which creates a Custom Vision Service Project, uploads and tags images, and trains a model using the images in *ElephantGiraffeTrainingImages.zip*.

+You can call a trained model from your code regardless of wheter you created and trained the model using the website or programmatically.

 Here are the Quickstart tutorials for
 * [C#](https://docs.microsoft.com/en-us/azure/cognitive-services/Custom-Vision-Service/csharp-tutorial)